General Academic Regulations

 If requested by the student, make arrangements with the student's instructors to assist in the request to receive an Incomplete in accordance with institutional policy.
 All coursework must be completed in accordance with the Incomplete Policy found in the college catalog.
 If such arrangements are made, the student's registration and all applicable fees will be assessed for courses in full.

 Students may withdraw from classes at any time during the term for medical reasons.
 Requests made after the last day to drop with a "W" must be approved by the Dean of the University.
 The Registrar will indicate the withdrawal by placing a "W" on the transcript.
 A student (or someone representing the student) must initiate the medical withdrawal process by notifying the Dean of the University or regional site coordinator who will outline the proper procedures for withdrawal.
 The student seeking a medical withdrawal must present a bona fide medical excuse signed by a physician.
 The regular refund schedule (see page 33) will apply to medical withdrawals.
+All requests must be made within one calendar year from the conclusion of the course.

 Students who have been granted a medical withdrawal and wish to re-enter the University must follow the standard re-admission policies and must provide satisfactory evidence that their medical condition will no longer impede their academic performance.